-When making plans it is important to keep our conditions and limitations in mind at all times.
-It took me close to 10 years to accept my conditions and to begin planning my daily life around them and a few more years until I began planning outings and vacations with them in mind.
+When making plans, we must always keep our conditions and limitations in mind.
+It took me close to 10 years to accept my conditions and to begin planning my daily life around them, and a few more years until I began planning outings and vacations with them in mind.
 Here are a few tips to help you plan your next getaway:

-- Expect to need more pain medication than you normally do.
-Your average amount of daily medication won’t cut it when you are pushing yourself to do more than you normally do.
+- Expect to need more pain medication than you usually do.
+Your average amount of daily medication won’t cut when you push yourself to do more than you usually do.

 - Expect to be worn out when you arrive at your destination.
 Let’s face it, traveling is exhausting.
-Because of this I have learned to gift myself with a minimum of one days rest.
-While writing this I am on vacation in Denver, CO.
-My body and my soul is thrilled that I planned 3 full days without any reason to leave my hotel prior to getting together with family and taking in the sights.
+Because of this, I have learned to gift myself with a minimum of one day’s rest.
+While writing this, I am on vacation in Denver, CO.
+My body and soul are thrilled that I planned 3 whole days without any reason to leave my hotel before getting together with family and taking in the sights.
 Typically one day would have been fine, but the weather forecast made me realize that I would need more.
-I knew I made the right decision when a day that was forecasted to have light snow turned into a blizzard.
+I knew I had made the right decision when a day that was forecasted to have light snow turned into a blizzard.
 While feeling beat up by the weather, I am in better shape than if I had scheduled any outings during those days.

 - Expect downtime after you return home.
-Gone are the days of going on vacation and resuming my normal life upon returning home.
+Gone are the days of returning home on vacation and resuming my everyday life.
 I try not to schedule any commitments during my first week back home.
-If I am lucky I won’t need that much time to get back into my daily groove.
+If I am lucky, I won’t need that much time to get back into my daily groove.
 Sometimes I need longer, especially when I don’t follow my own advice!

-- Don’t expect to have the same experience as your able bodied friends.
-Planning a trip based on the experience your able bodied friends had is a recipe for disaster.
+- Don’t expect to have the same experience as your able-bodied friends.
+Planning a trip based on the experience your able-bodied friends had is a recipe for disaster.
 There is no way you will be able to replicate their experience.
-Be happy with what you are able to do and NEVER compare your experience with someone who doesn’t have the exact same conditions and/or limitations!
+Be happy with what you can do, and NEVER compare your experience with someone who doesn’t have the same conditions and/or limitations!

 Do you have any other realistic expectations to add to this list?
 I’d love to hear them!